What Is an Equivalent Fraction of 1/3? A Complete Guide to Understanding, Finding, and Using Equivalent Fractions

 Common Equivalent Fractions of 1/3

 Below is a list of some frequently used equivalent fractions for quick reference.
-These are especially handy when you need to match denominators for addition or subtraction And that's really what it comes down to..
+These are especially handy when you need to match denominators for addition or subtraction Which is the point..

 | Equivalent Fraction | Decimal | Percentage |